Charlotte Hornets: 1988–1992: Early seasons

 Season tickets for the Hornets' inaugural season.

-The Hornets' first NBA game took place on November 4, 1988, at the Charlotte Coliseum, losing 133–93 to the Cleveland Cavaliers.
+The Hornets' first NBA game took place on November 4, 1988 at the Charlotte Coliseum, where they lost 133–93 to the Cleveland Cavaliers.
 Four days later, the team notched its first-ever victory over the Los Angeles Clippers, 117–105.
 On December 23, 1988, the Hornets beat Michael Jordan and the Chicago Bulls 103–101 in Jordan's first return to North Carolina as a professional.
 The Hornets finished their inaugural season with a record of 20–62.
 Scheer left prior to the 1989–90 season.

 Despite initial concerns that the Coliseum was too big, the Hornets were a runaway hit, leading the NBA in attendance, a feat they would achieve seven more times in Charlotte.
 Eventually, the Hornets would sell out 364 consecutive games.

 The Hornets' second season was a struggle from start to finish.
 Members of the team rebelled against Dick Harter's defense-oriented style, and he was replaced mid-season by assistant Gene Littles following an 8–32 start.
 Despite the change, the team continued to struggle, finishing the season with a disappointing 19–63 record.

 The team showed improvement during the following season.
 They won eight of their first fifteen games, including a 120–105 victory over the Washington Bullets.
 However, the team went cold, losing their next eleven games.
 The Hornets, who hosted the 1991 NBA All-Star Game, finished with a 26–56 record.
 Despite the team's seven-game improvement over the previous season, Gene Littles was fired at the end of the season and replaced by general manager Allan Bristow.

 With the first pick in the 1991 NBA draft, the Hornets drafted power forward Larry Johnson from the University of Nevada, Las Vegas.
 Johnson had an impact season, finishing among the league leaders in points and rebounds, and winning the 1992 NBA Rookie of the Year Award.
 Additionally, Guard Kendall Gill led the club in scoring, averaging over 20 points per game.
 The team stayed in contention for a playoff spot until March, but finished the year with a 31–51 record.